Before you land in Kunming, are picked up and driven to Keats, it’s important to have a plan of action when it comes to how to study Chinese.

 It’s important that you can get along with your teacher and feel comfortable asking them questions.

-There are plenty of apps and softwares available for learning Chinese.
+There are plenty of apps and software available for learning Chinese.
 However, you need to be able to tell which one is efficient and will work for you.
 Keats recommends the Chairman’s Bao for improving your Chinese.
 The Chairman’s Bao is the most comprehensive online Chinese news-based graded reader to Chinese learners.

 Those are our 8 tips for learning Mandarin.
 We hope that these will be a help to you in your Mandarin language journey.